 The News section is pretty straightforward, providing fantasy-relevant player information.
-As a matter of fact, the newsfeed displayed is identical to the one presented through the RotoQL Express app I covered earlier.
+The newsfeed displayed is identical to the one presented through the RotoQL Express app I covered earlier.

-The Settings panel in the sidebar allows you to configure the software will optimize your lineups.
+The Settings panel in the sidebar allows you to configure how the software will optimize your lineups.

 Here is a list of functionality available in the Settings panel, some of which we'll discuss below.

 The Player Manager pane is where you fine-tune your lineups